Learning transitions in classical Ising models and deformed toric codes

-In classical statistical mechanics the state of a many-body system is a high-dimensional probability distribution, and the effects of learning can be captured through Bayesian inference~\cite{Jaynes1957,Jaynes1957b,nishimori2001statistical,Zdeborova16inferencethreshold}.
-In this framework, a broad initial probability distribution (for example, a Boltzmann distribution) is updated to a sharper conditional probability distribution which reflects our improved state of knowledge.
+In classical statistical mechanics the state of a many-body system is a high-dimensional probability distribution, and learning can be captured through Bayesian inference~\cite{Jaynes1957,Jaynes1957b,nishimori2001statistical,Zdeborova16inferencethreshold,Golan22info}: an initial probability distribution (e.g.\ a Boltzmann distribution) is updated to a sharper conditional distribution reflecting improved knowledge.
 This setting is dual to one arising in many-body quantum mechanics: the measurement of an observable causes a back-action on a quantum many-body state described by Born's rule.
 There, a fundamental problem is to determine when it is that quantum information is robust to measurement and decoherence~\cite{Nielsen2010,Fisher2022reviewMIPT, Potter21review}.
 However, in both classical and quantum settings the change in the many-body state depends sensitively on the initial correlations.
 This sensitivity raises the question of when it is that the effects of learning (or measurements) are universal, depending only on qualitative features of the initial states and learning protocols.

 Here, we first study the effects of learning on high-entropy probability distributions describing the states of correlated classical binary degrees of freedom, or `spins'.
 Our focus is on the two-dimensional classical Ising model on a square lattice, with our state of knowledge initially described by classical Gibbs states parametrized by inverse temperature $\beta$.
 We show that, throughout the entire high temperature phase $\beta < \beta_c$, and also at the thermal phase transition $\beta=\beta_c$, learning two-point correlations between neighboring spins leads to a sharp transition in our knowledge of long-distance correlations.
 These transitions occur only when the local entropy reduction, parameterized by a variable $\gamma$, exceeds a system-dependent $\gamma_c(\beta)$.